Loading...

 Open University degree structure

-The program in Computer Science is currently validated by Open University: under this scheme, 19 are out of the 36 courses (360 UK credits) required for the Bachelor degrees are validated by Open University.
+The program in Biological Sciences is currently validated by Open University: under this scheme, 19 are out of the 36 courses (360 UK credits) required for the Bachelor degrees are validated by Open University.
 Students must necessarily take the fourth year courses at ACT.
 Successful students will receive a Bachelor’s degree from Open University in addition to the ACT degree for a single course of studies by meeting the following common set of requirements (in addition to meeting General Education Requirements)—courses highlighted in bold are validated by Open University.
 For more information, check the student handbook.
 The OU Regulations can be found here.

 Biological Sciences Requirements